coding-brownie/coding-brownie.github.io/index.markdown

 <img style="float:left; width:200px; margin-right:20px;" src="assets/img/manu2.png" alt="Manuel">
  <div style="float:left; width:70%; display:flex; align-items:center; margin-top:20px;">
     <p>
     Hello there!
 My name is Manuel, a software engineer specialized in AR/XR experiences.
 I did my Bachelor's and Master's degree in computer science at <a src="https://ethz.ch/">ETH Zurich</a> and continued to work there for 5 years as a software engineer at the <a src="https://gtc.inf.ethz.ch/">Game Technology Center (GTC)</a>.
-Before, I did internships at Esri R&D and Disney Research|Studios.
-I was involved in the full stack development of several 3D and AR applications, server-client systems, websites and database systems.
-Below is a list of projects that I have been working on during my career.
+Earlier, I did internships at Esri R&D and Disney Research|Studios, and completed my civil service duty helping in the software development team of two different Swiss hospitals.
+During my career I got the opportunity to work on the full stack of several 3D and AR applications, mobile applications and websites including their backend.
     </p>
 </div>